-1 have just pointed out, of a less than robust 2 investigation or less robust than you would like it to be, if that's the experience of others, what is to be 3 done, in your view?
-You have described MHPS as not 4 5 being fit for purpose but assuming we need some form of 10:46 framework to look at matters of this nature, what is to 6 7 be done to avoid a situation where you aren't able to 8 devote all of your energies in a consistent way to the investigation, risking delay and risking less than 9 robust outcomes?
-10 10.46

-- 11 Α. I think to the Panel, I suppose I have a number of 12 comments in relation to this.
+1 have just pointed out, of a less than robust 2 investigation or less robust than you would like it to 3 be, if that's the experience of others, what is to be 4 done, in your view?
+You have described MHPS as not 5 being fit for purpose but assuming we need some form of 10:46 6 framework to look at matters of this nature, what is to 7 be done to avoid a situation where you aren't able to 8 devote all of your energies in a consistent way to the 9 investigation, risking delay and risking less than 10 robust outcomes?
+10:46 11 Α. I think to the Panel, I suppose I have a number of 12 comments in relation to this.
 An investigation which 13 takes 15 months is not helpful to the person under 14 investigation or to the Trust.
-I was aware that there 15 was an action plan in place, which I suppose lent some 10:46 16 degree of assurance that things weren't being allowed to continue in the previous manner.
-That helped to 17 18 some extent.
-However, I think there's no doubt that, 19 having a shorter timeframe for an investigation, where 20 issues are looked at very quickly, recommendations are 10:47 made quickly and that the Trust can implement those 21 22 quickly is what's required. - 23 and coming here today -- I also think that not only do 1 2 you need time set aside, but I think identifying specific people to be Case Investigators is helpful for 3 a number of reasons.
-I think building up expertise is 4 5 important.
-So, being familiar with guidelines, 10:48 frameworks, protocols, whatever it is that's in place, 6 7 is helpful so you are not constantly having to refer to 8 them.
-I think you develop learning from being involved on a regular basis.
-I also think that it takes away 9 from this issue of, well, you know, maybe 10 10.48 11 I particularly like investigating other doctors and 12 being irritable and annoyed with other doctors.
+I was aware that there 15 was an action plan in place, which I suppose lent some 10:46 16 degree of assurance that things weren't being allowed 17 to continue in the previous manner.
+That helped to 18 some extent.
+However, I think there's no doubt that, 19 having a shorter timeframe for an investigation, where 20 issues are looked at very quickly, recommendations are 10:47 21 made quickly and that the Trust can implement those 22 quickly is what's required.
+23 24 In terms of how that happens, I don't believe that 25 anybody can be a Case Investigator and, as you have 10:47 26 indicated, Mr. Wolfe, I have some experience in this 27 I don't think you can be a Case Investigator without 28 time set aside for it.
+Further, I also think and I 29 have reflected a lot on this through this experience

+1 and coming here today I also think that not only do 2 you need time set aside, but I think identifying 3 specific people to be Case Investigators is helpful for 4 a number of reasons.
+I think building up expertise is 5 important.
+So, being familiar with guidelines, 10:48 6 frameworks, protocols, whatever it is that's in place, 7 is helpful so you are not constantly having to refer to 8 them.
+I think you develop learning from being involved 9 on a regular basis.
+I also think that it takes away 10 from this issue of, well, you know, maybe 10:48 11 I particularly like investigating other doctors and 12 being irritable and annoyed with other doctors.
 13 I think if there's a pool of Case Investigators who are 14 specifically trained, who have time set aside, maybe 15 one day a week or whatever that is.
-10:48
+10:48 16 17 When I started in medicine, for example, I was the 18 Northern Ireland Medical and Dental Training Agency 19 Regional Adviser for psychiatry.
+That meant that I was 20 responsible for all postgraduate training in Northern 10:49 21 Ireland for five years.
+I resigned from that post when 22 I was made Associate Medical Director because I felt 23 that there was the potential for those two roles to 24 have a conflict.
+However, the reason I raise this is 25 because that role was also done under my usual clinical 10:49 26 responsibilities and being a clinical director at the 27 time.
+Now that's changed, so now if you have a college 28 role, there's time specifically dedicated for your 29 college role, which I think is absolutely correct